1. Hope for a demonstration

 There's no avoiding the fact that crayfish parties are messy affairs, and to help add to your apprehension, Swedes also like to make them as silly as possible.

-That means tacky decorations, moderately embarrassing bibs and, above all, strange cone-shaped hats which are often decorated with amusing (or depending on your perspective, sadistic) depictions of the very animal you are eating.
+That means tacky decorations, moderately embarrassing but admittedly practical bibs and, to top it off, strange cone-shaped hats which are often decorated with amusing (or depending on your perspective, sadistic) depictions of the very animal you are eating.

-Failing to join in will only draw more attention your way, which when you’re already the least skilful crayfish eater at the table, isn’t exactly a good thing.
+Failing to join in will only draw more attention your way, which when, you’re already the least skilful crayfish eater at the table, may not be a good thing.
 So stop taking yourself so seriously, stick that hat on, hope your head isn’t so oversized the cheap elastic breaks (trust me, it happens) and enjoy yourself.
 This is fun.
 Organized fun.
 Remember?

-Those hats are not optional (the crayfish costume is).
-Photo: Claudio Bresciani/TT
+Those hats are not optional.
+Photo: Carolina Romare/imagebank.sweden.se

 3. Get ready to sing (or rather, hum)

-You’re prepared to wear a stupid hat, you're ready to make slurping noises that humans aren't supposed to emit, and you're almost starting to relax over the whole crayfish party concept, thinking it couldn't get any worse.
-You’re also wrong.
+You’re prepared to wear a stupid hat, you're ready to make slurping noises that humans aren't supposed to emit, and you're almost starting to relax over the whole crayfish party concept, thinking at least you've survived the hard part.
+You’re wrong.

 Why?
-The sadistic Swedes add a whole new layer of pain to the occasion by introducing singing, and for you, that means participation.
-On the plus side, being a good singer isn’t of any great importance.
+Swedes add a whole new layer of pain to the occasion by introducing singing.
+On the bright side, being a good singer isn’t of any great importance.
 On the other hand, all of the Swedish guests know the traditional songs like the back of their hands, and it’s going to be fairly apparent that you don't.

 Forget the words, but learning the melody to this number is a good start.